9 Recipe Ideas for Zoats

 This protein powder-enriched oatmeal is perfect for busy mornings, requiring just three minutes to make in the microwave.
 If you typically eat breakfast at work, simply combine the six ingredients this recipe calls for in a microwave-safe container and zap it in the break room microwave.
 It doesn't get much easier than that.

-Get the recipe from Pretty Wee Things.
+Get the recipe from Her Nourished.

 Nutrition: 254 calories, 4.3 g fat, 0.5 g saturated fat, 87 mg sodium, 51.7 g carbs, 7.3 g fiber, 18.9 g sugar, 6.3 g protein (calculated with one banana and 1/2 cup almond milk for cooking)

 This simple recipe is both nutritious and tasty thanks to the addition of chia seeds and your fruit of choice.
 Though any piece of produce would contribute a pleasing taste, we suggest using tart cherries, which have been shown to benefit heart health and burn belly fat.
-In one University of Michigan study, rats fed tart cherries for 12 weeks showed a 9 percent belly fat reduction over rats fed a “Western diet.”
+In one University of Michigan study, rats fed tart cherries for 12 weeks showed a 9% belly fat reduction over rats fed a "Western diet."
 The researchers also noted that cherries also seemed to have a profound ability to alter the expression of fat genes.

 Get the recipe from Everyday Simple Health.